Industry Metrics for the Seniors Housing & Care Property Market

 The recent emphasis on healthy, active lifestyles has led to some seniors living longer.
 This lifestyle can increase the length of time a resident stays in a seniors housing community and shapes expectations of what senior living should be like.

 Another important consideration in demographics is seniors’ adult children, who often participate in decision-making on behalf of their parents.
 Their financial resources, well-being, and geographic residence location should be considered.

-A more in-depth discussion of demand factors and trends can be found in the NIC Investment Guide, Fifth Edition,, Looking into the Future: How Much Seniors Housing Will Be Needed?, and the NIC Notes Blog.
+A more in-depth discussion of demand factors and trends can be found in the NIC Investment Guide, Sixth Edition,, Looking into the Future: How Much Seniors Housing Will Be Needed?, and the NIC Notes Blog.

 How is occupancy tracked, and what are the property market occupancy trends?

 What are the revenue models, payer types, and payment risk?

 The core revenue models for private pay seniors housing are rental and entrance fee with monthly service fees.
 There are also some examples of condominium communities with service fees and homeowner association fees.
 In the latter case, the resident owns the real estate.
 In the entrance fee community, residents receive a right to occupy without direct ownership.
 For nursing care, it is based on a payment reimbursement model from public or private sources.